almtree/Rpi2Cnc/hal_example/README.md

 # Rpi2Cnc - HAL setup on LinuxCNC

-# Work in progress
-# Rpi2Cnc - HAL setup on LinuxCNC

-The main CNC control software is off course LinuxCN.
-I won't go into detail about what it is, how it works or how to install LinuxCNC on a Raspberru Pi, You can find all this information on the [LinuxCNC website](https://linuxcnc.org/)

-### HAL driver
-Hardware Abstraction Layer (HAL) is a software layer that provides hardware abstraction for operating systems such as UNIX.
-In short, it allows programs like LinuxCNC to use any hardware by using a driver.
+> [!IMPORTANT]
+> Work in progress!!
+This is still in the making ...

+I assume you are familiar with the usage of the HAL interface and its drivers in LinuxCNC, please see the links below for more information on the topic.

+- Generic info on LinuxCNC: [LinuxCNC website](https://linuxcnc.org/)
-For LinuxCNC on a Raspberry Pi the HAL driver for the GPIOs is this one: [Generic driver for any GPIO supported by gpiod](https://linuxcnc.org/docs/devel/html/drivers/hal_gpio.html).
+- Raspberry Pi HAL driver for the GPIOs: [Generic driver for any GPIO supported by gpiod](https://linuxcnc.org/docs/devel/html/drivers/hal_gpio.html).

-In order to make all GPUs available you must disable the I2C and UART interface (which may be enabled by default).
+To be able to access all GPIOs on the Raspberry Pi, make sure that the I2C and UART interface is not enabled, edit the 'config.txt':

-Edit the 'config.txt':
 ```
 sudo nano /boot/firmware/config.txt
 ```